 We require written documentation of your diagnosis from your doctor as part of our admission process.

-Members who do not clearly meet the eligibility criteria for admission to the full Client Support Program may still be eligible for support for hastening through voluntary stopping of eating and drinking (VSED).
+Members who do not clearly meet the eligibility criteria for admission to the full Personal Support Program may still be eligible for support for hastening through voluntary stopping of eating and drinking (VSED).